Food Marketing to Children and Adolescents

 Youth Upgraded: Eat, Think, and Be Active!
 A an interactive afterschool education program that helps young people

 (ages 11 to 13) understand the complex media world around them and how it can influence their health, especially in regard to nutrition and physical activity.
 The Media-Smart Youth program is retired, but the Facilitators Packet and the Train-the-Trainer Packet remain available.

 - Rudd Center for Food Policy and Obesity: Food Marketing to Youth.
 Background information and supporting materials on topics that include methods

 of food marketing to children and adolescents, impacts of food marketing, marketing

 policies and legal issues, research initiatives, current regulation of advertising,

 and best and worst food marketing practices.
-To view a complete list of Rudd
+See Resource & Tools to find Rudd

 Legislation Database.
 Information about food policy and obesity legislation filed by Congress, states, and select cities and counties.
 Topics include marketing to children.